 The electronic dimmed windows shade that everyone is talking about when flying on this aircraft.

 The white button is to adjust it brighter while the black one is to adjust it dimmer.
-There are 5 LEDS light to inform you the brightness of the window shade.
+There are 5 LEDs light to inform you of the brightness of the window shade.
 From top to bottom (Brightest to the dimmest)